VIDA-Global/vida-modals-embed-demo/README.md

 # Vida Modal Demo

-This project shows how to open Vida modals in a Next.js app using the official script embed.
+This project shows how to open Vida modals using the official script embed.

 ## Setup